 Cohort studies on amoebiasis and leishmaniasis are carried out in cooperation with the International Centre for Diarrheal Disease Research, Bangladesh (ICDDR, B.) and the University of Virginia.
 Field sites include Dhaka and rural areas of Bangladesh.
 In the laboratory, we study host defense mechanisms against Leishmania major, L. donovani, Trypanosoma cruzi, and in the process, have elucidated the function of the IL-12 cytokine family such as IL-27/WSX-1 during infection.
+We initiated developing the vaccine to leishmaniasis with the support from Global Health Innovative Technology

-After we developed animal models of intestinal amoebiasis together with Prof. Houpt at University of Virginia, we elucidated the pathogenicity of Entamoeba moshkovskii, and now are devoting ourselves to the study on molecular basis of pathogenicity of and host defense mechanisms to E. histolytica.
+Fund (GHIT) last year.
+In addition, we developed animal models of intestinal amoebiasis together with Prof. Houpt at University of Virginia, we elucidated the pathogenicity of Entamoeba moshkovskii, and now are devoting ourselves to the study on molecular basis of pathogenicity of and host defense mechanisms to E. histolytica.